What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Let us know — we’re counting on you to help Encyclo get better.

-The company, based in Yardley, Penn., owns 19 daily newspapers and more than 150 nondaily publications.
-Its flagship newspaper is the New Haven (Conn.)
+The company, based in Yardley, Penn., owned 19 daily newspapers and more than 150 nondaily publications.
+Its flagship newspaper was the New Haven (Conn.)
 Register.
-Since July 2011, the company has been owned by Alden Global Capital, a hedge fund.
+After July 2011, the company was owned by Alden Global Capital, a hedge fund.

 The company hired a new CEO, John Paton, in January 2010, and he quickly began incorporating a “digital first” philosophy into the papers’ production approaches.
 It is watched by many in the media especially for its attempts to leverage legacy infrastructure in its efforts at innovation.
 The journalism academics Jay Rosen, Jeff Jarvis, and Emily Bell sat on the company’s board of directors.
 In September 2011, Paton became a CEO of MediaNews Group while remaining the Journal Register’s CEO, managing both companies under the name Digital First Media.
-The two companies are formally separate, though Alden is also a significant investor in MediaNews.
+The two companies were formally separate before their 2013 merger, though Alden is also a significant investor in MediaNews.

 By 2012, the digital first strategy had resulted in sharply increased digital revenue, though its gains were not enough to offset the company’s ongoing drop in print advertising revenue.
 Paton said in September 2012 that he was considering reducing print days for several Journal Register papers.
 The following year, Digital First dropped one paper in Oneida, N.Y., from six days a week in print to three.

 Digital First began experimenting with paid content at Journal Register papers by requiring users to take a Google survey question before seeing articles, and announced in 2013 it planned to combine that approach with mobile and digital paywall experiments.
 Later that year, Paton announced all Digital First papers would incorporate digital subscriptions.